What you can do about low self-esteem & insecurity

-Particularly childhood trauma, making it hard to trust or interact with others while having a (subconscious) sense or belief that ‘it was my fault’ or ‘I deserved it’.
+Particularly childhood trauma, which can make it hard to trust or interact with others while creating a (subconscious) belief that ‘it was my fault’ or ‘I deserved it’.

+The media also makes you feel inadequate.
 Constantly telling you what you should be like; what you should have, what you should look like, what you should be achieving or should have already achieved or how to behave in order to be attractive or successful.
-This also makes you feel inadequate or inferior.

 So much shit going on, and you might feel like there’s nothing you can do to change things, and at times it feels like it’s doing its best to put you down, to make you feel worthless, helpless and powerless.

-But whatever the causes might be, underlying all these are just three simple factors:
+But underlying all these are just 2 factors: